Best Invoicing Software for Irish Businesses, verified for Irish compliance.

 Not yet rated

 Invoice Ninja is a free, open-source invoicing platform offering professional invoice creation, online payments via Stripe and PayPal, expense tracking, and time tracking with multi-currency support including euro.
 It supports SEPA payments, making it a viable option for Irish freelancers, IT contractors, and sole traders who invoice clients across Ireland and the EU without needing a full accounting package.
 The self-hosted option gives Irish businesses complete control over their data for GDPR compliance, while the hosted version offers convenience at a low cost.
-Invoice Ninja lacks native Irish VAT return filing or Revenue integration, so it works best alongside a dedicated Irish accounting tool like Xero or Surf Accounts for end-of-year compliance.
+Invoice Ninja lacks native Irish VAT return filing or Revenue integration, so it works best alongside a dedicated Irish accounting tool like Xero or BrightBooks for end-of-year compliance.

 Pros

-- Free open-source option
+- Free open-source option with 5-client cloud tier

 - Clean interface